Classical Logic as Intuitionistic Logic with Duality: Introduction

-P-tS adopts \emph{inferentialism} as its foundation, where meaning and validity derive from the rules governing inference rather than truth in a model.
-By contrast, M-tS adopts \emph{denotationalism}, where meaning and validity are grounded in reference and representation.
-Inferentialism can be seen as a particular interpretation of Wittgenstein's `meaning-as-use' priciple~\cite{wittgenstein2009philosophical}, emphasizing the role of logical expressions in reasoning processes.

-To illustrate the paradigmatic shift from M-tS to P-tS, from denotationalism to inferentialism, consider the proposition `Tammy is a vixen'.
-What does it mean?
-Intuitively, it means, somehow, ```Tammy is female'' and ``Tammy is a fox'''.
-On inferentialism, its meaning is given by the rules,
+To illustrate the shift from traditional semantics to P-tS --- from denotationalism to inferentialism --- consider the proposition `Tammy is a vixen'.
+On an inferentialist account, its meaning is given by the rules: